gta3xlwifi-dev/.github/profile/README.md

 This project aims to give life to the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development, by building upon the foundation laid by @Magendanz's initial LineageOS 18.1 TWRP builds.

-While projects like PHH and AndyYan GSIs give new life into older devices, they face limitations.
-Google's discontinued security support for this device makes backporting patches challenging, and the aging Exynos ARM architecture adds another layer of trouble
+PHH and AndyYan GSIs allow older devices to test software other than stock Android but they do face limitations.
+Google has long-since discontinued security support for this device makes backporting patches challenging, and the aging Exynos ARM architecture adds another layer of trouble

 ## Challenges We Face